Student Organizations and Activities

 Office of Student Engagement, Hodson Hall Commons Student Center, ext.
 6118

-As a component of the Office of Student Engagement, the Student Events Board is the primary student programming organization on campus responsible for providing events and activities that support and enhance campus social life.
-The Student Events Board gives students an opportunity to get involved in shaping their social experience, while offering an excellent leadership experience.
-The organization offers many different exciting events throughout the year and is best known for traditional events such as: Welcome Week, Shoreman Formal (Homecoming), Fall Fest in the Nest, Sweetfest, Pumpkin Party, Campus Spa, Birthday Ball, Shorefest and other events that feature either nationally known bands or performing artists.
+As a component of the Office of Student Engagement, the Student Events Board (SEB) is the primary student programming organization on campus responsible for providing events and activities that support and enhance campus social life.
+The SEB gives students an opportunity to get involved in shaping their social experience while gaining excellent leadership experience.
+The organization offers many different exciting events throughout the year and is best known for traditional events such as Welcome Week, Shoreman Formal (Homecoming), Fall Fest in the Nest, Sweetfest, Pumpkin Party, Campus Spa, Birthday Ball, Shorefest and other events that feature either nationally known bands or performing artists.

 Hodson Hall, ext.
 8742 (8SGA)

-The Student Government Association (SGA), established in 1919, includes all current Washington College students as members.
-The SGA is student-run and participates in campus administrative, academic, and social affairs.
+Established in 1919, The Student Government Association (SGA) includes all current Washington College students as members.
+The student-run SGA participates in campus administrative, academic, and social affairs.
 There are three main branches of the SGA: the Executive Branch, the Legislative Branch, and the Judicial Branch.

 The Executive Branch is composed of three elected members (President, Vice President and Speaker of the Senate) and nine appointed members (Financial Controller, Secretaries of Academics, Student Services and Campus Properties, Social Life, Environment, Service and Community Relations, Diversity, and, the Director of Communications and Office Management).
 All members of the Executive Branch, the Speaker of the Senate, the Honor Board Chair, and the Parliamentarian, as well as the SGA faculty and staff Advisors, meet regularly in Executive Board meetings.
 All work to represent students in day-to-day affairs, and each Executive Board member holds regular office hours in the SGA Office.